MELLIFERA-Labs/cosmovert/README.md

 # cosmovert

-The bot will help you convert one wallet address to another network in cosmos ecosystem https://t.me/cosmovertbot
+The bot will help you convert one cosmos wallet address to another https://t.me/cosmovertbot

 ### Run